All Episodes

 My website is a veritable encyclopedia refuting all of this nonsense on global warming.

-Here it is.
+But here it is.

-Nine and seven-year-old think the polar bears are drowning, and this is precisely how these people are using fear.
+And this is precisely how these people are using fear.

-you know what it's like, Phil?
+Do you know what it's like, Phil?

-We children are scared, we're scared.
+We children are scared.

 Right.

-Uh simply recycling the same old technique designed to make everybody feel guilty, pay more taxes, have the government grow, lose liberty, lose freedom.
+Simply recycling the same old technique designed to make everybody feel guilty, pay more taxes, have the government grow, lose liberty, lose freedom.

-The government knows best because you people are destroying the planet, and you need to be blamed for it, and you need to feel guilty, and you need to pay the price.
+The government knows best because you people are destroying the planet and you need to be blamed for it and you need to feel guilty and you need to pay the price.

 Hello, global carbon tax.